rf20008/TheDiscordMathProblemBotRepo2/docs/misc-non-commands-documentation.md

 ***: This is a module/class.
 Cannot be called.
 No Mark: This is a command without user restrictions

+# Why does this document exist?
+Users won't need it.

+This is here for people who want to see how my bot works, or people who want to contribute :)

 # Misc.
 Non-Command-Functions (not in main.py)

 ## save_files.FileSaver***